wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## Minuteman Service
-This is our internal layer 4 loadbalancer.
+The Minuteman service is an east-west layer 4 load balancer that enables multi-tier microservices architectures.

 ```
 [Unit]